frootlab/frootlab.github.io/_projects/vivid.md

 **Vivid Code** is a pioneering software framework for next generation data analysis applications, that interconnects collaborative data science with automated machine learning.
+Thereby it separates data sources and algorithms from the program flow, which provides some significant advantages for
+collaborations: The program flow and the algorithms can be developed and maintained by different expert groups, e.g. by industrial developers and university research groups.

-{% include site/figure.html url="/images/fig/vivid.svg"
+{% include site/figure.html url="/images/fig/vivid-collaboration.svg"
-  description="Cloud-Assisted Meta programming in the Vivid Code framework" %}
+  description="Collaboration between researchers (green) and developers (blue) using the Vivid Code framework" %}

-Based on the **Cloud-Assisted Meta programming** (CAMP) paradigm, the framework allows the usage of **Currently Best Fitting** (CBF) algorithms, that are specified by an algorithm category, a data domain and an evaluation metric.
-Examples for such metrices include average prediction accuracies for gold standard samples of the data domain (e.g. latin handwriting samples, spoken word samples, TCGA gene expression data, etc.).

-Before code interpretation and compilation the CBF algorithms are respectively requested from servers which immediately involves two components: A requesting client and an answering server, respectively given by [Vivid Node](/projects/rian.html) and [Vivid Store](/projects/brea.html).
-Thereby a Vivid Node instance communicates with one or many connected Vivid Store instances.
+At the core of Vivid Code is **Cloud-Assisted Meta programming** (CAMP).
+The fundamental idea behind this new programming paradigm is to use machine learning to incorporate swarm intelligence by **Currently Best Fitting** (CBF) algorithms.
+Before code interpretation and compilation these CBF algorithms are requested from servers, which immediately involves two components: A requesting client and an answering server, respectively given by [Vivid Node](/projects/rian.html) and [Vivid Store](/projects/brea.html).
+Thereby any Vivid Node instance can be connected to one or many Vivid Store instances.

 The communication is initiated with an `EVALUATION REQUEST` for any connected Vivid Store.
-This request comprises (R1) an Algorithm Category, (R2) the used Data Type and (R3) the applied Evaluation Metric.
+This request comprises (E1) an Algorithm Category, (E2) the used Data Domain and (E3) the applied Evaluation Metric.
 Thereupon the connected Vivid Stores respectively use their evaluation lookup tables to respond to this request with an `CODE OFFER`.
 This includes the above given information, as well as (O1) an Evaluation Score and (O2) an Algorithm ID, which